Dynamical Pair Production at Sub-Barrier Energies for Light Nuclei: Cross Section of Pair Production

 Since $V_+(R,x_e) = E_+ - m_T$, we can also rewrite this as

 And

 The last condition gives

 that is the largest distance for which the production may occur.
-We stress that other pair's configurations are of course possible, for instance exchanging the positron and the electron in fig. \ref{fig1}.
-Different configurations cost more energy and are less probable but calculations can be easily performed for any configuration.
+The condition $E_+ \le V_+(R, 0)-m_T$ implies $\Delta E_k \ge 2m_T$.
+We stress again that other pair configurations are, of course, possible, for instance, by exchanging the positron and the electron in Figure \ref{fig1}.
+Different configurations cost more energy and are less probable, but calculations can be easily performed for any configuration.

 For illustration, we enforce the condition $V_{eff} = 0$ at $x = 0$.
 There can be two solutions corresponding to